dmijatovic/dv4all-wcp/components/src/button/README.md

 # Custom button web component

 This web components extends generic HTMLElement.
-It can have shadowRoot.

-However the HTMLElement does not natively support active state :-(.
+It has shadowRoot.
+In the shadowRoot default button element is styled.
+There is one generic slot.
+The slot supports adding custom icon elements from @dv4all/icons.

 ## Usage